Norwalk rail accident

 Many doctors were travelling on the train, returning from the Sixth Annual Meeting of the American Medical Association in New York; seven of them were killed.
 Amongst the unhurt was Dr. Gurdon Wadsworth Russell, who wrote an account of the accident for the Hartford Courant in which he says that the dead "presented all the symptoms of asphyxia from drowning, and were probably drowned at once, being confined and pressed by broken cars.
 Oh, what a melancholy scene that!"

+Dr. Jonathan Mason Warren was also one of the survivors.
+He described this day's event in his journal:

+After he and his family escaped safely, he proceeded to help the others, though it is not well documented how he did so.
+In the Memoir of Jonathan Mason Warren, the author Howard Payson Arnold describes: "⋯efforts he made during several hours to minister to the needs of the survivors, and to bring something like organized efficiency to bear upon the frightful and chaotic confusion that came close upon the disaster." ⋯ "he wrought on and on, lending a helping hand wherever he saw any possible need of his skill and experience."
+The author and Warren himself mention the specific case of "Miss Griswold", one of Rufus Wilmot Griswold's daughters, who was found unconscious but woke up after two hours of artificial respiration by him.
+Considering that Warren wrote the injuries of other people, he likely identified those in need and provided medical care if possible.

+The American Medical Association later published an account in memory of those who were killed.

-As a result of the public panic and indignation caused by the accident, the Connecticut Legislature imposed a law requiring every train in the state to come to a dead halt before crossing any opening bridge.
-The engineer was charged with gross negligence and held primarily responsible for the disaster.
+As a result of the public panic and indignation caused by the accident, a bill was introduced in the Connecticut Legislature establishing a powerful state Board of Railroad Commissioners.
+However, in the version actually enacted, the board's enforcement powers were removed, as well as a requirement that every train in the state would have to come to a dead halt before crossing any opening bridge.
+The railroad, however, adopted such a policy on its own.

 A similar accident occurred eleven years later in Canada with even greater loss of life, the St-Hilaire train disaster.